A Practical Guide to Chaos Engineering

 (low memory, high CPU, low bandwidth etc)

 We cannot control or avoid failures in distributed systems.
-But we can control the impact radius of the failure and optimize the time to recover and restore the systems.
-This can be achieved only by exercising as many failures as we can in the test lab, thus achieving confidence in the system’s resilience.
+However, we can control the impact radius of the failure and optimize the time to recover and restore the systems.
+This can be achieved only by exercising as many failures as possible in the test lab, thus achieving confidence in the system’s resilience.

 Why Chaos Engineering?